-Hello, lovely fellow travellers!
-We’re a family of four having adventures around the world.
+Hello!
+We are Floss, Dez, Sam (aged 13) and Evan (aged 11).
 In 2015, we left our jobs and schools, rented out our house and spent a year backpacking around Asia and Australia.
 Now we’re in the planning stages of our next family world adventure.
 It’s a big one and it involves a sailing boat and the world!

 Floss has always wanted to travel and in 1995, she loaded her backpack and inter-railed her way around Europe for three months.
 No money, no plan, no worries.
 That’s about as detailed as her planning got.
 They say that opposites attract, and Dez is much more of a worry monkey.
 It took several years, a massive spreadsheet and a three week backpacking practice in Spain before he was ready to see the world.

 But he got there eventually and, in 2003, we spent an amazing and unforgettable year backpacking around the world.
 We hiked up Himalayan mountains, visited iconic buildings and dived on beautiful coral reefs.
 We saw the Taj Mahal, Macchu Picchu and Angkor Wat.
 We experienced the Galapagos at sunrise, Uluru at sunset, and the Franz Joseph glacier in the depths of winter.

 After a full year of excitement, the money was spent and we returned home to Hampshire, UK.
 We got busy buying a bigger house, having a family and dreaming of the time when we could do it all again.